Juan C. Gorraéz: Governor

 In 1955 he was elected governor.
 During his administration they were extended or created several roads, including the short road to Mexico City (now the Federal Highway 57 share).
-In Queretaro City Health Center and the Casa de la Juventud they were created and neglect rescued two historical monuments: the Mausoleum of the magistrate and the Theater of the Republic.
+In Queretaro City Health Center and the Casa de la Juventud they were created and neglect rescued two historical monuments: the Mausoleum of the magistrate and the Teatro de la República.

 In 1958, Governor Gorráez, as a member of the Academic Council, faced the strike at the University of Queretaro for the appointment of a new rector, in which they did not agree neither students nor teachers.
 The government and the university agreed to university autonomy as the best solution.
 Since 5 February 1959, the Autonomous University of Queretaro makes decisions without the intervention of the state governor.

 In 1961, a serious illness withdrew its functions, but not from office, the governor Gorráez.
 He was in charge of the firm Manuel M. Vega.
 For three months Gorráez hovered between life and death.
 He restored his health, returned to their tasks and read his latest report only partially.